HOW TO WIN GOOGLE’S APPROVAL

-This is probably the ultimate trust booster.
+This is probably an overkill, it’s OK if you don’t want to do it.
 Go to Google My Business, and register there – Your website, address, and phone number.
 Note that Google will send a physical postcard with PIN code to your registered address, and you need to enter this PIN code to verify your business.

 But once you are verified, Google will recognize your website as a business or brand; Your website will naturally get a free boost.

 MY APPLICATION IS STILL REJECTED, WHAT NOW?

 I know, it happens and even for me.
 I was rejected twice too – Once for the lack of content, and another for the lack of organic traffic.
 But I took the time to improve things, and eventually got the approval.
 For the record, it was 5 months and 15 solid 2000 words articles to get approval for me.

 TIP 18) DO NOT SPAM RE-SUBMIT, WORK ON THE REJECT REASON.

 I understand the frustration, but just don’t spam the “re-submit” button.
 It does not help.
 When Google rejects the application, they will give a clear reason why – Not enough traffic, bad content against their guidelines, conflict of interest, etc… Take your time to fix whatever that is the problem and retry again.

 I got my approval in 2016, and I believe the bars are set higher each time more people join the network.
 Google is not just looking for any Jane, Joe, or John blogger these days, they are cherry-picking the best.
 To please them, you only have to improve your website and content.
 Write better, more informative, and enjoyable articles – It is difficult to get approval, but not impossible to.

 CRASH WITH AN ALTERNATIVE